-Fund Statement Type of Statements Government-wide Governmental Funds Scope Entire District's government (except fiduciary funds).
+Figure A-2.
+Major Features of the District's Government-wide and Fund Financial Statements Fund Statement Type of Statements Government-wide Governmental Funds Scope Entire District's government (except fiduciary funds).
 The activities of the District that are not proprietary or fiduciary.
-Required financial statements Statement of net position.
+Required financial statements Statement of Net Position.
 Statement of activities.
 Balance Sheet.
 Statement of revenues, expenditures, and changes in fund balances.
 Accounting basis and measurement focus Accrual accounting and economic resources focus.
 Modified accrual accounting and current financial resources focus.
 Type of asset/liability information All assets and liabilities, both financial and capital, short-term and long-term.
-Only assets expected to be used-up and liabilities that become due during the year or soon thereafter, no capital assets.
+Only assets expected to be used-up and liabilities that become due during the year or soon thereafter, no capital assets included.
 Type of inflow/outflow information All revenues and expenses during year, regardless of when cash is received or paid.
-Revenues for which cash is received during of soon after the end of the year; expenditures when goods or services have been received and payment is due during the year or soon thereafter.
+Revenues for which cash is received during or soon after the end of the year; expenditures when goods or services have been received and payment is due during the year or soon thereafter.